WyattZZZZ/WyattZZZZ/README.md

   <br>
   🔬 I'm currently studying for my bachelor in Rutegrs University
   <br>
-  💻 I love do some research in Embodied AI and maybe some software development
+  💻 I love doing some research in Embodied AI and maybe some software development
   <br>
   📫 How to reach me: <a href="mailto: wyatt.zhang1321@gmail.com">wyatt.zhang1321@gmail.com</a>
 </p>